dprkh/responses/PUBLIC_API.md

 # Responses API Documentation

-A comprehensive Rust library for Azure OpenAI's Responses API, providing a modern fluent DSL with template support for text generation and structured outputs.
+Rust library for Azure OpenAI's Responses API with fluent DSL, templates, and structured outputs.

 ## Table of Contents